 Sensitive Data Services for Research

-SD Services (Open Beta) consists of two components:
+Sensitive Data Services for Research (Open Beta) consists of two components:

-SD Desktop is a web user interface that provides access to a secure virtual computing environment ( or virtual desktop).
-This virtual desktop is not connected to the internet.
+- Sensitive Data Desktop: a web user interface that provides access to a secure virtual computing environment ( or virtual Desktop).
+The Desktop is not connected to the internet.
 This enables secure computation and processing of sensitive data.
-All CSC project members and collaborators can access the same computing environment (or desktop ) so you don't have to generate multiple copies of your data.
+All CSC project members and collaborators can access the same private Desktop.
 As data can't be exported from SD desktop, it can be used to provide a limited and restricted access to a specific dataset.